Intel unveils 10th Gen Intel Core processors and Project Athena

 Intel showed off its 10th Gen Intel Core processors at the Computex 2019 trade show in Taiwan today.
-The big chip maker also revealed new details on Intel’s innovation program, codenamed “Project Athena,” that will level up mobile computing.
+The big chipmaker also revealed new details about Intel’s innovation program, codenamed “Project Athena,” that will level up mobile computing.

-And Intel showed off its first-ever gaming processor with an all-core turbo of 5GHz.
+And the company showed off its first-ever gaming processor with an all-core turbo of 5GHz.
 The 10th Gen Intel Core chips are shipping now, but computers with the chips won’t be available until the holiday season.

 “No one wants to compromise, people want it all: battery life, performance, responsiveness, connectivity, and slick form factors,” said Gregory Bryant, senior vice president and general manager of the client computing group, in a keynote talk at Computex.
 “Our job is to come together as an industry and deliver incredible and differentiated PCs, purpose-built to what real people want.
 10th Gen Intel Core processors — our most integrated CPU — and Project Athena are great examples of how our deep investments at a platform level will help fuel innovation across the industry.”